ViktorHaag/eagle-pass/_sources/regions/pinetop.rst

 spreading out over the nearby countryside:

-* Spores from the temple, sealed up for centuries, have taken root, and it's not uncommon to find various spawn of Gulthias in the surrounding woods: twiglings and needlers, in particular.
+* Spores from the temple, sealed up for centuries, have taken root, and it's not uncommon to find various :dnd-monster:`spawn of Gulthias <Blights>` in the surrounding woods: twiglings and needlers, in particular.

-* A wight, resident of the upper reaches of the temple dome, has killed and infected several creatures, turning them into zombies.
+* A :dnd-monster:`wight <Wight>` resident of the upper reaches of the temple dome, has killed and infected several creatures, turning them into :dnd-monster:`zombies <Zombie>`.
 Now, they reside in the temple dome as well, and wander the woods, hungry for flesh.